jpoponea45/portfolio/cognito.md

   - Pf2
   - US1,2,3,4
   - CAN1

-GC1 (An error occurred (UnrecognizedClientException) when calling the ListUserPools operation: The security token included in the request is invalid.)
+  - GC1

 # Future Development

-## Authentication Code grant
+## Authentication Code Grant
 - preferred method for authorizing end users
 - Instead of directly providing user pool tokens to an end user upon authentication, an authorization code is provided
 - Authorization code is exchanged for the desired tokens